Study in a Second Discipline

 The Office of the Senior Vice President for Academic Affairs and Provost will provide funds to each Study in a Second Discipline Fellow’s home unit to ensure that the Fellow’s teaching load is maintained at a high performance level during his/her period of study.
 Options for replacing the Fellow in the classroom may include visiting faculty.

 The release time funding level will be considered on a case-by-case basis determined by the home unit’s cost for covering the Study in a Second Discipline Fellow’s instructional load for the duration of the fellowship.
 A maximum of $30,000 will be provided to the home unit by the Office of the Senior Vice President for Academic Affairs and Provost in release time funding.
 If the cost of covering the Fellow’s instructional responsibilities exceeds $30,000, it is the responsibility of the home unit to provide the additional funding.
+Release time funding should not be used by the Fellow for other purposes.

 Within two months of the conclusion of the fellowship, the Study in a Second Discipline Fellow is required to submit a brief report to the Office of the Senior Vice President for Academic Affairs and Provost summarizing the outcome of the period of study.